Written by: Jason Botes

 Look for plains game staring and calling alarm in one direct area.
 Check thick bush, or dry river beds where anything seems out of place either in the bush or in a tree.
 If anything looks odd, stop and double check and you might find the leopard you are looking for.

-Book your stay at Camp Jabulani to experience the herd and all the other animals in a way you have never experienced them before.
+Book your stay at Jabulani to experience the herd and all the other animals in a way you have never experienced them before.